What is a ganglion cyst?

 - Anti-inflammatory medication

-- Aspiration to remove the fluid and decompress it
+- Aspiration to remove the fluid and decompress the cyst

 What can I expect the results to be after treatment?

-Your ganglion cysts may recur after treatment or they may disappear altogether.
+Your ganglion cysts may come back after treatment, or they may disappear altogether.
 Knowing there are treatment options available, and that the cysts are not cancerous and do not spread, will help you better understand their nature and allow you to get back to your everyday, active life.